annieng/no-more-noods/README.md

 Dodge!
 Dodge!
 Dodge!
 How long can you survive?

-Stop Sending Noods was created with Annie Ng and Bruna Garcias for a 1-Day Hackathon.
+Stop Sending Noods was created with Eugene Yu and Bruna Garcias for a 1-Day Hackathon.

 ## My roles include the following:
++ all frontend work
++ ui/ux design of game
++ game state management and user/gameplay flow
++ ui considerations
 + gameplay animations
-+ enemy generation & movement
-+ player movement
-+ player & enemy encounter calculations

 ## Demo
 <kbd align="center">